Overview

 Careers

-Graduates from the MSc in Public Relations & Strategic Communications will pursue careers both within public relations agencies and within in-house communications departments.
-The programme provides the necessary skills and knowledge for careers in:
+Graduates from the MSc in Public Relations & Strategic Communications will pursue careers both within in-house communications departments and public relations agencies.

 Courses include: